 - are a full fee-paying / fee for service student studying a diploma, advanced diploma, graduate certificate or graduate diploma level course at an approved VET FEE-HELP provider; OR

-- are a student subsidised by the Victorian or South Australian State Government studying a diploma or advanced diploma course; AND
+- are a student subsidised by the Victorian, South Australian, Queensland or Western Australian State Government studying a diploma or advanced diploma course or a limited number of Certificate IV courses; AND

 - have not exceeded the FEE-HELP limit (see below); AND